DustinPoon/Stock-Market-Analysis/README.md

 # StockCal

-This is a stock analyizer just for fun :) n\
+This is a stock analyizer just for fun :) "n\"
-Scrapes Yahoo finance -> use stock code from yahoo n\
+Scrapes Yahoo finance -> use stock code from yahoo "n\" visualizes them
-visualizes them

 note: make it into a user interface